rapid7/insightconnect-plugins/palo_alto_pan_os/help.md

 # Description

 [PAN-OS](https://www.paloaltonetworks.com/documentation/80/pan-os) is the software that runs all Palo Alto Networks next-generation firewalls.
-This plugin utilizes the [PAN-OS API](https://www.paloaltonetworks.com/documentation/80/pan-os/xml-api) to provide programmatic management of the Palo Alto PAN-OS firewall appliance(s).
+This plugin utilizes the [PAN-OS API](https://www.paloaltonetworks.com/documentation/80/pan-os/xml-api) to provide programmatic management of the Palo Alto firewall appliance(s).

 # Key Features